ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

 - Install VSCode
     - VSCode is my text editor/IDE of choice
     - I also install the [VSCodeProjectsRunner for KRunner](https://github.com/alex1701c/krunner-vscodeprojects) plugin for KRunner which allows you to open VSCode projects directly from KRunner.
 You also need to set up the [Project Manager](https://github.com/alefragnani/vscode-project-manager) extension to use it.
+You may have to reboot to have it start working after the installation.

     ```sh
     # add some dependencies for signing into VSCode